Rice paddies in Sapa, Vietnam

 4. Ninh Binh

-The best things to do in Ninh Binh include cycling through the countryside, ascending to gorgeous viewpoints over the local area, taking boat trips through the rivers amongst the formations and visiting quiet – seemingly forgotten – temples.
+The best things to do in Ninh Binh include cycling through the countryside, ascending to scenic outlooks for panoramic views over the local area, taking a boat ride through the rivers among the formations, and visiting quiet, seemingly forgotten temples.

-It’s situated just an hour and a half’s drive from Hanoi, making it the perfect trip from the capital – or a pit stop before venturing further south!
+It's just an hour and a half drive from Hanoi, making it the perfect place to take a day trip from the capital or a pit stop before venturing further south.

 5. Phong Nha

-Explorers in Soon Dong have to go with a tour – these tickets are rare and are some of the fastest-selling in the world (apparently, they sell out faster than tickets for Beyoncé concerts), and they’re incredibly expensive.
+Explorers in Soon Dong have to go on a tour – these tickets are rare and are some of the fastest-selling in the world (apparently, they sell out faster than tickets for Beyoncé concerts), and they're costly.

 However, there are plenty of caves worth exploring in Phong Nha, including Phong Nha Cave, Paradise Cave, and Dark Cave.